duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 ## Events

 If you need to fire off an event handler when a tile is clicked or when your Instant Answer's tab initially opens, you can handle these events with a callback function.

+#### Notes for Goodie Instant Answers

+When creating a Goodie, you must declare event handlers in the frontend part of the code, as javascript.
+For more information about Goodie javascript visit the [Goodie Display](https://duck.co/duckduckhack/goodie_displaying) section.

 - ### `onItemSelect` *function*